Products

 What Are the Dental Health Effects of Alcohol?

-Excessive alcohol consumption can lead to various minor and long-term effects on your oral health.
+Drinking alcohol occasionally and moderately shouldn’t affect your teeth too badly.
+However, an unhealthy habit of drinking can lead to short and long-term effects on your oral health.

-Minor Oral Health Effects of Alcohol
+Short-Term Oral Health Effects of Alcohol

 Minor oral health conditions that may form due to long-term alcohol consumption include:

-• Dehydration — Dehydration can result in dry mouth and chapped lips
+• Dehydration — Dehydration can result in dry mouth and chapped lips.

-• High risk of bruxismBruxism is a condition that results in excessive teeth grinding
+• High risk of bruxismBruxism is a condition that results in excessive teeth grinding.

-Long-Term Oral Health Effects of Alcohol Abuse and Addiction
+Long-Term Oral Health Effects of Alcohol

 More serious oral health conditions that can develop from long-term alcohol abuse and addiction include: